 Right now, your products are likely being offered online across thousands (and maybe tens or even hundreds of thousands) of web pages.
 They’re on your retail partners’ e-Commerce sites.
 They’re in digital ads across the web.
 They’re on third-party marketplaces like Amazon and eBay.

-All of which is to say that to keep your relationships with key retail partners strong, to protect your bottom line, and to safeguard the health of your brand, you need an automated price tracker that will monitor your products’ pricing across the web at all times.
+All of which is to say that to keep your relationships with key retail partners strong, to protect your bottom line, and to safeguard the health of your brand, you need an automated price tracker.
 But.. which one?

 Not all price trackers are created equal.
 And if you deploy the wrong one, your brand could face issues that are just as problematic as not monitoring your pricing at all.
 Here’s what to look for when choosing a price tracker.

 5 Things to Demand from Your Reseller Price Tracking Platform

 - Your own dedicated account rep. Before delving into the varying levels of functionality and technological sophistication among the many automated price trackers on the market, you should first narrow your short list of contenders to those companies that will actually treat you as a partner — not just as a customer who bought their software and should now consider yourself more or less on your own.
 You will have questions.
 You will want guidance at times on how best to set up a new monitoring feature across your team, or how to deal with a particularly tricky violation.
 When those things come up, you won’t want to have just a piece of software.
 You’ll want a true partner — a price tracking company that’s there for your company, that understands what you’re going through, and knows how to help.